RefactoringGuru/design-patterns-php/README.md

 Each pattern includes two examples:

-- **Structural** examples show the internal structure of patterns, including detailed comments.
+- **Conceptual** examples show the internal structure of patterns, including detailed comments.

 - **RealWorld** examples show how patterns can be used in real-world PHP applications.